mmcco/ssh-auth-methods/README.md

 A simple Python 3 script and package that returns a list of the authentication methods supported by an SSH server.

+Usable library functions are included, as well as a Unix-compliant threaded script.

+No non-standard Python packages are required.

 **WARNING** *This is in heavy development as of Nov.
 11, 2014.
 Don't trust it yet!*

 ## Use

 The next two subsections assume that you're using this as a stand-alone shell script.
-The function can be imported to Python 3 code.
-See the section *Function* for a discussion of this.
+The functions can be imported to Python 3 code.
+See the section *Library* for a discussion of this.

 ### Input